 - Communicate clearly about the need for referral.
-Make the referral a collaborative process between the person and/or family and the faith leader: "Let us think together about the helping resources that will be of most value to you."
+Make the referral a collaborative process between the person and/or family and the faith leader.
+"Let us think together about the helping resources that will be of most value to you."
 Be clear about the difference between spiritual support and professional clinical care. - Reassure the individual and family that you will journey with them and will help navigate any obstacles.
 Seek to understand possible barriers or preconceived ideas that may hinder the process (fears, stigmas, religious misunderstandings, economic challenges, and so on).
-Ask about medical insurance. - Compile a list of professionals for immediate reference.
-In some instances, it may be helpful to provide help with finding a professional and making an appointment. - Follow up.
-Remain connected with the person and/or family to see how the situation evolves.
+Ask about medical insurance. - Compile a list of professionals at hand for immediate reference.
+In some instances, it may be helpful to provide help with finding a professional and making an appointment.

+• Follow up.
+Remain connected with the family to see how the situation evolves.
 Provide the spiritual encouragement necessary to stay the course.
-Offer community resources (see resources section).
+Offer community resources (see resources list).
 Support the person's reintegration into the faith community (if needed).

-Keep in mind that not all individuals/families will immediately accept the need for referral.
-If this is the case, continue to journey with the family while providing guidance.
+Keep in mind: Not all individuals/families will immediately accept the need for referral.
+If this is the case, continue to journey with the family providing guidance (see section on, "Dealing With Resistance").